fanil-z/islam-wiki/islam-wiki/docs/source/chronology_main.rst

 #.
 Davud
 #.
 Sulayman (Solomon)
 #.
 Ilyas (Elija)
+	mentioned 4 times in the Quran. he was the one who perfected his character After death of the prophet Suleyman as, his kingdom was divided into two: Israel(Samaria) and Judah(Jerusalem).
+They started to go astray.
+Allah sent Ilyas to Samaria because they started worshipping an idol.
+They sis not listen to Ilyas, so Allah sent a long-lasting draught. he challenged priests of the idol Ball.
 #.
 Alyasa (Elisha)
 #.
 Yunus Jonah (8-9cen BCE)
 #.
 Dhu al-Kifl (debated, Ezekiel, Budda or other)